vertical and horizontal stacks of books

 Mr. Phelps was appointed in November 2015 and considers it his priority to bring effective and transparent government practices to the community he serves with an emphasis on leveraging technology and innovation.

-Recognizing that it is in Glendale’s interest to have a robust business sector, his desire is that Glendale become both a major job center, and the most business-friendly city in the Valley.
-His focus is on encouraging initiatives that will grow the city’s economy, increase employment and encourage growth for businesses’ large and small.
+Recognizing that it is in Glendale’s interest to have a robust business sector, his desire is that Glendale becomes both a major job center and the most business-friendly city in the Valley.
+His focus is on encouraging initiatives that will grow the city’s economy, increase employment and encourage growth for businesses large and small.
 Glendale is a full-service community offering public safety, water, public works, library and recreation services for residents as well as offering business development services to support a strong economic base.

 Mr. Phelps began a comprehensive strategic planning process using the City Council’s mission, vision and value statements.
 The intent is that Glendale will demonstrate measurable results toward being the community of choice for residents, businesses and employees.
 To accomplish this work, he has introduced the Balanced Scorecard approach to lead organizational development and set priorities for city staff.